 Cooperative Education (Co-op)

-- Complete and sign a "Cooperative Education Agreement" form and register for college credit
+- Complete and sign a "Cooperative Education Agreement" form.

 - An Internship is an experience referring to a partnership between students, institutions of higher education and employers that integrates academic study with work experience.
 Internships are of a specific and definite duration that also provides a student the opportunity to explore areas of interest.
 Internships are currently non-credit courses.

 - To inquire regarding paid or unpaid internship opportunities, including Tri-C's Internship Program and Summer Internship Program, meet with a Career Coach in the Career Center to begin the process.
 The Career Coach will help you get ready for your internship applications, and the Career Placement Specialist will help you identify employers that have internship opportunities for you to submit your application to.
 Schedule an appointment with a Career Coach through Handshake!

 Job Shadowing is an educational activity in which students spend time learning about a specific job or industry.
 They interact with professionals on the job while observing actual operations and procedures and gain an understanding of the company’s culture.
 The primary focus is to explore potential career interests.

 - Conduct an informational meeting to discuss career paths, educational credentials, and experience, industry needs and trends, the culture of the organization, training and professional organizations